 Moderator is not sure, what agreement on beam management should be appropriate for the SI.
 Please feel free to suggest proposals for agreement.

-spectrum
+It is recommended to further investigate potential enhancements, if needed, to beam management considering at least narrow beamwidths, CP duration, multiple beam indications, triggering of reference signals for beam management, and adaptation to LBT failures.

+Minimum requirement on beam switching delay in > 52.6 GHz spectrum should be further studied by RAN4 when specification is further developed.